 Duolingo English Test score: The minimum acceptable Duolingo English Test score is 110.

 Applicants who have completed or are about to complete a bachelor's degree or graduate degree from a regionally accredited institution in the United States may be exempt from the TOEFL/IELTS requirement, and should contact the Department of Anthropology to receive an exemption.

 Information on obtaining a student visa can be found at the Office of International Services.
-If you have questions that are not answered by the information on these Web sites, please contact us or the Office of International Services (OIS) directly.

 How to Apply

 If you have any questions about the application process, please contact: